Sunday, September 22, 2024

 2. Attia, Peter, M.D. with Gifford, Bill.
 Outlive: The Science & Art of Longevity.
 Harmony Books, New York, 1993.
 (Synthesis of a lot of fascinating deep technical information, but quite readable and recommended highly.)

 3. McGarey, Gladys, M.D.
 The Well-Lived Life: A 102-year-old Doctor's Six Secrets to Health and Happiness at Every Age.
 Atria Books.
 New York, 2023.
-(The "mother" of holistic medicine in 1978 addressing the health of the brain, body, and spirit.
+(The "mother" of holistic medicine in 1978 addressing the health of the brain, body, and, especially, spirit.
 You can watch her YouTube interview.)

 3. Nozowitz, Dan.
 "Why are So Dang Many Potato Chip Brands from Pennsylvania?"
 Atlas Obscura.
 October 24, 2017.
 (Is it the climate?
 The soil?
 The German ancestry?)